A Nekrasov-Okounkov formula for Macdonald polynomials: Introduction

 \subsection{Acknowledgement}

 The second author is grateful to Masoud Kamgarpour for pointing out the papers of Hausel and Rodriguez-Villegas \cite{HRV08}, and Hausel, Letellier and Rodriguez-Villegas \cite{HLRV11,HLRV13} on mixed Hodge polynomials, and to Dennis Stanton for helpful discussions on $p$-core partitions.
 We thank Fernando Rodriguez-Villegas for sending us a preliminary version of his paper \cite{CRV16} with Carlsson, which contains a different proof of Conjecture~\ref{Con_main} based on the Carlsson--Nekrasov--Okounkov vertex operator \cite{CNO14}.
-We also thanks Amer Iqbal for alerting us to the connection between our work and \cite{IKS10} and Jim Bryan for explaining the work of Waelder, which implies the elliptic Nekrasov--Okounkov formula described in the appendix.
+We also thank Amer Iqbal for alerting us to the connection between our work and \cite{IKS10} and Jim Bryan for explaining the work of Waelder, which implies the elliptic Nekrasov--Okounkov formula described in the appendix.
+We thank the two referees for their helpful comments and corrections.